nogipx/licensify/bin/README.md

 Additional options:
 - `--decryptKey`: Key for decryption (if the license was encrypted)
-- `--output-json, -o`: Save verification results to a JSON file at the specified path
+- `--outputJson, -o`: Save verification results to a JSON file at the specified path

 Example:
 ```bash